Linguistic history of India: Meitei

 Meitei language has its own script, the Meitei script (Meitei Mayek), often but not officially referred to as the Manipuri script.
 The earliest known coin, having the script engraved on it, dated back to the 6th century CE.
 Renowned Indian scholar Kalidas Nag, after observing the Meitei writings on the handmade papers and agar pieces, opined that the Manipuri script belongs to the pre-Ashokan period.
 Ancient and medieval Meitei literature are written in this script.

-According to the "Report on the Archaeological Studies in Manipur, Bulletin No-1", a Meitei language copper plate inscription was found to be dated back to the 8th century CE.
+According to the "Report on the Archaeological Studies in Manipur, Bulletin No. 1", a Meitei language copper plate inscription was found to be dated back to the 8th century CE.
 It is one of the preserved earliest known written records of Meitei language.

-In the 18th century CE, the usage of Meitei script was officially replaced by the Bengali script for any forms of writings in Meitei language right from the era of Meitei King Gharib Niwaj (Pamheiba) (1690–1751), the Maharaja of Manipur kingdom.
+In the 18th century CE, the usage of Meitei script was officially replaced by the Bengali script for any forms of writings in Meitei language right from the era of Meitei King Gharib Niwaz (Pamheiba) (1690–1751), the Maharaja of Manipur kingdom.
 It was during his time Kangleipak, the Meitei name of the kingdom, was renamed with the Sanskrit name Manipur, thereby creating the mythical connecting legends with that of the Manipur (Mahabharata), which is clarified by the modern Indian Hindu scholars as a coastal region in Odisha, though eponymous with the Meitei kingdom.

 In modern era, the "Manipur State Constitution Act 1947" of the once independent Manipur Kingdom accords Meitei language as the court language of the kingdom (before merging into the Indian Republic).

 In the year 1972, Meitei language was given the recognition by the National Sahitya Akademi, the highest Indian body of language and literature, as one of the major Indian languages.

 On 20 August 1992, Meitei language was included in the Eighth Schedule to the Constitution of India and made one of the languages with official status in India.
 The event was commemorated every year as the Meitei Language Day (officially called Manipuri Language Day).

 Starting from the year 2021, Meitei script (officially known as Meetei Mayek (Note: The terms, "Meitei", "Meetei" and "Manipuri" are synonymous.
 While "Meitei" is more popular than "Meetei", "Meetei" is the officially mentioned synonym of the term "Manipuri".)) was officially used, along with the Bengali script, to write the Meitei language, as per "The Manipur Official Language (Amendment) Act, 2021".
 It was declared by the Government of Manipur on 10 March 2021.

 In September 2021, the Central Government of India released ₹18 crore as the first instalment for the development and the promotion of the Meitei language and the Meitei script in Manipur.